drachx/Dimmo/barbarian/index.md

 - [ ] - Stonefall - Hammer of the Ancients damage increased by 10%.
 - [ ] - Svot's Reach - Cleave now strikes in a full circle around you.
 - [ ] - The Maddening - Movement speed increased by 15% while Frenzy is at its maximum stacks.
+- [ ] - Lunatic Twin - When Frenzy if fully stacked, each attack unleashes 807 damage to all enemies in front of your.
+0.4 cooldown.

 Offhand
 -------